David Langford: Non-fiction and editorial work

 Much of Langford's early book-length publication was futurological in nature.
 War in 2080: The Future of Military Technology, published in 1979, and The Third Millennium: A History of the World AD 2000-3000 (1985), jointly written with fellow science fiction author Brian Stableford, are two examples.
 Both these authors also worked with Peter Nicholls on The Science in Science Fiction (1982).
 Within the broader field of popular non-fiction, Langford co-wrote Facts and Fallacies: a Book of Definitive Mistakes and Misguided Predictions (1984) with Chris Morgan.

 Langford assisted in producing the second edition of The Encyclopedia of Science Fiction (1993) and contributed some 80,000 words of articles to The Encyclopedia of Fantasy (1997).
-He is one of the four chief editors of the third, online edition of The Encyclopedia of Science Fiction (launched October 2011), and shared this reference work's 2012 Hugo Award for Best Related Work.
+He was one of the four chief editors of the third, online edition of The Encyclopedia of Science Fiction (launched October 2011), and shared this reference work's 2012 Hugo Award for Best Related Work.
+The fourth edition (launched October 2021) is closely similar in appearance but with a change of web host and two chief editors, John Clute and Langford.
 He has also edited a book of John Sladek's uncollected work, published in 2002 as Maps: The Uncollected John Sladek.
 Langford's critical introduction to Maps won a BSFA Award for nonfiction.
 With Christopher Priest, Langford also set up Ansible E-ditions (now Ansible Editions) which publishes other print-on-demand collections of short stories by Sladek and David I. Masson; essays and review columns by Brian Aldiss, Algis Budrys, Peter Nicholls and again Sladek; and ebooks of historical interest to science fiction fandom, downloadable at no charge from the Trans-Atlantic Fan Fund site.

 Excluding collections, Langford's most recent professionally published book is The End of Harry Potter?
 (2006), an unauthorised companion to the famous series by J. K. Rowling.
 The work was published after the publication of the sixth volume in the Harry Potter series, but before publication of the seventh and final volume.
 It contains information, extracted from the books and from Rowling's many public statements, about the wizarding world and popular theories concerning how the plot will develop in the last book.
 A revised version was published in the US in March 2007 by Tor Books, and in paperback form in the UK in May 2007.
 The book was commissioned from Langford by Malcolm Edwards of Orion Books, who were seeking a book about the Harry Potter series.

 Since 2011 he has devoted most of his time to Ansible, Ansible Editions and The Encyclopedia of Science Fiction.

 He has been a guest of honour at Boskone, Eastercon twice, Finncon, Microcon three times, Minicon (see List of past Minicons), Novacon, OryCon twice, Picocon several times, and Worldcon (see List of Worldcons).